Nastasia Nadaud

-Nastasia Nadaud (born 23 November 2004) is a French professional golfer and Ladies European Tour player.
-In 2022, she won the German Girls Open, the European Girls' Team Championship and the Göteborg Ladies Open.
+Nastasia Nadaud (born 23 November 2004) is a French professional golfer who plays on the LPGA Tour and Ladies European Tour.
+In 2025, she won the LET season finale, the Andalucia Costa Del Sol Open De España, and finished third in the Order of Merit.
+She represented Europe at the 2026 Solheim Cup.

 Early life and amateur career

-Nadaud was born in Chambéry and learned to play at Aix-les-Bains Golf Club.
+Nadaud was born in Chambéry and learned to play at Aix-les-Bains Golf Club 1895 from the age of 6 and she is a life member.

 In 2020, Nadaud was runner-up at the Grand Prix De Saint Donat and the Grand Prix de Montpellier Massane, and finished 3rd at the French International Ladies Amateur Championship, four strokes behind winner Charlotte Liautier.
-In 2021, she won the Championnat de France Cadettes.
+In 2021, she finished second at the Championnat de France Cadettes.

+In 2022, she won the initial strokeplay qualification at the French International Lady Juniors Amateur Matchplay Championship at Golf de Saint-Cloud, Paris, also known as the Trophée Esmond, but lost in quarter finals.

-In 2022, Nadaud graduated with a baccalaureate in June and won the German Girls Open the same month.
+Nadaud graduated with a baccalaureate in June 2022 and won the German Girls Open the same month.
 She represented France at the European Girls' Team Championship in Iceland, where her France beat Sweden 4 to 3 in the final.